About the Hofstra University Museum of Art:

-- Is an American Alliance of Museums (AAM) nationally accredited museum
+- Nationally accredited by the American Alliance of Museums (AAM)

-- Has a permanent collection of approximately 5,000 works of art in varied media dating from the ancient to the contemporary, and includes American artists of the 18th through 21st centuries
+- Includes a permanent collection of approximately 5,000 works of art in varied media dating from the ancient to the contemporary, and includes American artists of the 18th through 21st centuries

-- Is open year-round to the public with free admission
+- Open to the public year-round with free admission

 - Offers educational and public programs (i.e., lectures, performances, workshops, tours)